Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bossroom/optimizing-bossroom.md

 Optimization is critical for networked and non-networked games.
 However, you have more limitations and constraints to consider when building a networked game.
 For example, networked games must account for latency, packet loss, reliability, and bandwidth limitations.

-A critical optimization opportunity of a networked game is bandwidth usage.
-Higher bandwidth usage means there’s a higher chance of encountering issues like your network dropping traffic.
-Higher bandwidth usage also increases the likelihood of discrepancies between players depending on their network access.
-A player with limited network access won’t have as good an experience as players with better network access.
-As a result, one of the primary optimization goals of a networked game is to keep bandwidth usage to a minimum.
-Low bandwidth usage makes delivering a smooth player experience easier and reduces the load on servers and clients.
+One of the more critical optimizations of a networked game is how much bandwidth it consumes.
+The following issues can occur with networked games that have high bandwidth usage:

+* The game instance drops packets, which can occur at the transport or NIC (network interface card) layers
+* Latency induced discrepancies between players depend upon their network capabilities.
+  * A player with a latent and/or lower bandwidth capable connection can often lead to a less than nominal experience than players with a low latency and/or higher bandwidth capable connections.

+As such, a good optimization goal for a netcode enabled game is to keep the bandwidth consumption reduced where possible.
+Netcode enabled games that have been optimized for bandwidth usage can help deliver a smoother player experience and reduce the overall network requirements for both servers and clients.

 The following sections cover a handful of the most impactful optimization techniques used in the Boss Room sample, including